 Raffling multiple prizes?

-Pro tip #2: When you’re raffling tons of items (such as our church customer who held a virtual basket raffle with over 300 raffle prizes!), the system can take a little longer to draw winners for each of the prizes.
-So, if prize winners expect to pick up their items after church (or at the end of your fundraising event), make sure to start that process with a 15-30 minute time cushion!
+Pro tip #2: When you’ve got tons of raffle items (such as our church customer who held a virtual basket raffle with over 300 raffle prizes!), the system can take a little longer to draw winners for each item.
+So, if winners expect to pick up their prizes at the end of your fundraising event, make sure to start that process with a 15-30 minute time cushion!

 Want to change the closing date of your hybrid raffle?